Chirag-ahir/JAVA-All-Basic/README.md

   What is Thread in java?<br>
   A thread is a single lightweight and smallest part of a process or It is the smallest unit of a process that can run alongwith the other parts of the same process.

+  what is the major difference between process and thread ?<br>
+  The most significant difference between a process and a thread is that a process is defined as a task that is being completed by the computer, whereas a thread is a lightweight process that can be managed independently by a scheduler.

   what is thread class in java ?<br>
   Thread class is the main class on which Java's Multithreading system is based.
 Thread class, along with its companion interface Runnable will be used to create and run threads for utilizing Multithreading feature of Java.